graycenw/academic-kickstart/content/post/Lampreys-Everywhere-a-Synopsis-and-Commentary-on-1987-Cinema-Classic-The-Lost-Boys/index.md

 title: "Lampreys Everywhere"
 subtitle: "A Synopsis and Commentary on 1987 Cinema Classic The Lost Boys"
 date: 2020-11-25T18:58:51-07:00
-summary: "A Synopsis and Commentary on 1987 Cinema Classic The Lost Boys"
+summary: "A synopsis and commentary on 1987 cinema classic The Lost Boys"
 draft: false
 featured: false
 authors: